-Those who contributed to the Paid Leave Oregon fund and earned at least \$1,000 in wages in the qualifying period.
+Those who have earned at least \$1,000 in wages in the qualifying period.

 PLAN ADMINISTRATION OPTIONS

 - State plan (Paid Leave Oregon) - A state-approved private plan that fully meets or exceeds the state plan and is approved by the director of the employment department.